 Convenience and Comfort

 There is a lot to be said for having your own floating hotel accompany you on your journey.
-Unlike some ocean cruises where the voyage can often focus around shipboard life at the expense of the destinations, with this river cruise the destinations are the focus.
+Unlike some ocean cruises where the voyage can often focus on shipboard life at the expense of the destinations, on this Russian river cruise, the destinations are the focus.
 You get the complete package without having to navigate multiple modes of transport or having to unpack, pack and move accommodation all the time.

 The staterooms are spacious and extremely comfortable.
 Private balconies, quality furnishings, and enough high tech amenities such as Satellite TV and WIFI to keep you going on holiday are standard throughout the ship.